Science

 |||

-Half Term 1 | Half Term 2 | Half Term 3 | Half Term 4 | Half Term 5 | Half Term 6 |
+| Half Term 1 | Half Term 2 | Half Term 3 | Half Term 4 | Half Term 5 | Half Term 6 |

-CB8 Exchange and Transport in Animals CC14 Rates of Reaction CC15 Energy Changes CC16 Fuels SC22/23/24 Hydrocarbons, Alcohols and Carboxylic Acids, Polymers CP12/13 Particle Model, Forces and Matter SP Pressure in Fluids |
+CB8 Exchange and Transport in Animals Development of respiratory and circulation systems.
+Respiration reactions.
+CC16/17 Fuels and Atmosphere Development of understanding of fossil fuels, combustion and their impact on the environment.
+SC22/23/24 Hydrocarbons, Alcohols and Carboxylic Acids, Polymers Homologous groups and their properties, polymerisation and problems with plastics.
+CP12/13 Particle Model, Forces and Matter Development of density.
+Introduction to specific heat capacity.
+SP Pressure in Fluids |

-CB9 Ecosystems and Material Cycles SB Decomposition Rates Mock Exam Paper 2 CC17 Earth and Atmospheric Science SC25/26 Qualitative Analysis, Bulk and Surface Properties of Matter Mock Exam Paper 2 Mock Exam Paper 2 |
+CB9 Ecosystems and Material Cycles Further development of sampling techniques.
+Development of water and carbon cycles.
+Introduction to nitrogen cycle.
+SB Decomposition Rates Mock Exam Paper 2 SC25/26 Qualitative Analysis, Bulk and Surface Properties of Matter Development of ions, identifying ions through chemical analysis, choosing materials based on properties.
+Mock Exam Paper 2 Mock Exam Paper 2 |

 Revision for GCSE Examinations: Focus on Core Content and exam technique Effective revision strategies Past Paper Questions Modelled answers Guided Revision (Cognito/Bitesize websites) Online tests and quizzes Intervention classes |